dullhunk/book/computinged/getting-started.md

 Classroom management and behaviour management, we don't provide any training on how to become a teacher because but.. pgce, one of the best way to learn is to do it and get feedback from experts (teachers in schools)

-* See [The 9 things every teacher should know](https://www.tes.com/us/news/breaking-views/9-things-every-teacher-should-know) by [Dylan Wiliam](https://en.wikipedia.org/wiki/Dylan_Wiliam), Emeritus Professor of Education at the University of London is a good place to start
+* See [Nine things every teacher should know](https://www.tes.com/us/news/breaking-views/9-things-every-teacher-should-know) by [Dylan Wiliam](https://en.wikipedia.org/wiki/Dylan_Wiliam), Emeritus Professor of Education at the University of London is a good place to start

 If you are interested in primary school, take a look at [Code Club](https://www.codeclub.org.uk), [barefootcas.org.uk]( https://barefootcas.org.uk) and [QuickStart Computing](https://community.computingatschool.org.uk/resources/3042)